azuline/rose/README.md

         └── 4.
 LOOΠΔ - Eclipse.opus
 ```

-In addition to a flat directory of all releases, Rosé creates
+In addition to a flat directory of all releases, Rosé creates directories based
-additional directories based on Date Added, Artist, Genre, and Label.
-Rosé also
-provides a few other features designed to keep your music library organized:
+on Date Added, Artist, Genre, and Label.
+Rosé also provides a few other
+concepts for organizing your music library:

 - **Collages:** Collections of releases.
 - **Playlists:** Collections of tracks.
 - **New release tracking:** Track new unlistened additions to the library.

 Rosé's virtual filesystem organizes your music library by the metadata in the
 music tags.
-Thus, the quality of the virtual filesystem depends on the quality
+The quality of the virtual filesystem depends on the quality of the
+tags.

-of the tags, Rosé also provides functions for improving the tags of your music
+Thus, Rosé also provides functions for improving the tags of your music
 library.
 Rosé provides an easy text-based interface for manually modifying
 metadata, automatic metadata importing from third-party sources, and a rules
 engine to automatically apply metadata changes based on patterns.